Google unveils cloud products to help analyze and organize data

 In Q3, Google plans to launch Dataflow Prime, an expansion of its Dataflow service that provides a solution for streaming data analytics.
 Dataflow Prime will embed AI and machine learning capabilities to offer streaming predictions such as time series analysis and smart diagnostics that proactively identify bottlenecks, auto-tuning for increased utilization.

-Google also announced that it will soon lower the entry price for Cloud Spanner, its fully managed relational database, 90% by offering customers granular instance sizing.
+Google also announced that it will soon lower the entry price for Cloud Spanner– its fully managed relational database — 90% by offering customers granular instance sizing.
 Beyond this, the company previewed BigQuery federation to Spanner, which will let users query transactional data residing in Spanner from BigQuery for real-time insights.
 Lastly, Google launched Key Visualizer in preview to provide interactive monitoring that lets developers identify trends and usage patterns in Spanner.

 “Data must be thought of as an ability that integrates all aspects of working with it.
-Every industry is accelerating their shift of being digital-first as they recognize data is the essential ingredient for value creation and the key to advancing their digital transformation,” Google Cloud VP and GM Gerrit Kazmaier said in a blog post.
+Every industry is accelerating their shift [to] being digital-first as they recognize data is the essential ingredient for value creation and the key to advancing their digital transformation,” Google Cloud VP and GM Gerrit Kazmaier said in a blog post.
 “At Google Cloud, we’re committed to helping our customers build the most powerful data cloud solution to unlock value and actionable real-time insights needed to future-proof their business.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: